wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/using-get-with-a-body.md

 ]
 ```

-You will see that there is no message body printed in the logs and you will get an empty response back.
+You will see that there is no message body printed in the logs and you will get an empty response.